NLeSC/mcfly-tutorial/README.md

 ## Installation mcfly
-See https://github.com/NLeSC/mcfly for installation instructions
+See https://github.com/NLeSC/mcfly for installation instructions (The tutorial is only tested in Python 3.5)

 ## Installation mcfly-tutorial
 To install the package, run in the project directory: